-- If you rated this construct as at least Somewhat Important (i.e., ≥ 2), follow Steps 2 4 to provide a Level rating between 1 and 7. - If you rated this construct as Not Important (i.e., 1), give the construct a Level rating of 0 and move on to the next construct.
+♦ If you rated this construct as at least Somewhat Important (i.e., ≥ 2), follow Steps 2 - 7 to provide a Level rating between 1 and 7.

+♦ If you rated this construct as Not Important (i.e., 1), the Level rating will automatically populate as "0".
+You may then move on to the next construct.

-Step 2 - Considering the Level Anchors
+♦ Step 2 - Considering the Level Anchors

-- Consider the rating scale and its anchors. - Review the Level scale anchors and at what point on the scale they fall. - ♦ Remember Level scale anchors increase (from 1 7) in the amount of the particular Ability/Skill required to perform the behavior.
+- ♦ Consider the rating scale and its anchors. - Review the Level scale anchors and at what point on the scale they fall. - ♦ Remember Level scale anchors increase (from 1 7) in the amount of the particular Ability/Skill required to perform the behavior.

-Step 3 - Considering the Tasks
+♦ Step 3 - Considering the Tasks

-- Consider the Level Rating scale and its anchors. - Think about the Core and Supplementary Tasks. - Based on these tasks, think of a preliminary rating for the Level of this construct needed to perform this occupation.
+- ♦ Consider the Level Rating scale and its anchors. - ♦ Think about the Core and Supplementary Tasks. - ♦ Based on these tasks, think of a preliminary rating for the Level of this construct needed to perform this occupation.
 Remember, this rating reflects the Level of this particular construct needed to perform this occupation as a whole.

-Step 4 - Considering Knowledge
+♦ Step 4 - Considering Knowledge

-- ◆ Look at the knowledges and their incumbent mean Importance ratings.
+- Look at the knowledges and their incumbent mean importance ratings.
 Read each knowledge, keeping in mind that they are presented in order of importance.
-Note that only important (mean importance rating of ≥ 3.0) knowledges are provided. - If necessary, adjust your preliminary rating about the Level of this construct needed to perform this occupation.
+Note that only the 10 most important (mean importance rating of ≥ 3.0) knowledges are provided. - ♦ If necessary, adjust your preliminary rating about the Level of this construct needed to perform this occupation.